matachi/Artemis-Cpp/README.md

 A C++ port of [Artemis Entity System Framework](http://gamadu.com/artemis/tutorial.html).

-The port was orignially written by [Sidar Talei](https://bitbucket.org/stalei/artemiscpp/src), in which he used several C++11 features such as deleted function, variadic templates, nullptr, etc… We wanted the framework to be portable, so we removed all C++11 feature usages so that it compiles well on "older" compiler.
+The port was orignially written by [Sidar Talei](https://bitbucket.org/stalei/artemiscpp/src), in which he used several C++11 features such as deleted function, variadic templates, nullptr, etc…
+We wanted the framework to be portable, so we removed all C++11 feature usages.

 ### PORTED CLASSES